-We don't use too many travel apps, but the ones we use have helped us countless times.
+We don't use too many travel resources and travel apps, but the ones we do use have helped us countless times.

 It's not really travel-related, but if you are curious or you are thinking of starting a blog, this is what we use.